Publication Ethics

 • excessive citation (in case there are references to the sources and graphical highlighting of the cited text), the volume of which is not justified by the genre and aims of the article.

-Theological Reflections does not encourage any form of Plagiarism and duplicate submissions, and strongly recommend our authors to check the article content before submitting it to our Journal for publication.
+Theological Reflections does not encourage any form of plagiarism or duplicate submissions, and we strongly recommend that our authors check the article content before submitting it to our journal for publication.
 We request our Authors to use Plagiarism Checking software to check plagiarism before submission, although they are not completely reliable.

-The Journal uses mainly Plagiarism Checker by Grammarly software to detect and check plagiarism for all the submitted articles before publishing online.
-If the plagiarism is observed by editors, peer reviewers, or by the editorial staff at any stage of the publication process, it could be rejected based on the extent of plagiarism present in the article and it would be notified to the author.
+The journal mainly uses Plagiarism Checker by Grammarly software to detect and check plagiarism for all submitted articles before publishing them online.
+If the plagiarism is observed by editors, peer reviewers, or the editorial staff at any stage of the publication process, it could be rejected based on the extent of plagiarism present in the article, and it would be notified to the author.

 Repository Policy